On connected subgraph arrangements: Aspherical : Proof of Theorem

 (1).
 Suppose there is a node $v$ in $G$ of degree at least $4$.
 Let $v_1, \ldots, v_4$ be four distinct neighbours of $v$.
 Let $S = \{v, v_1, \ldots, v_4\}$.
 Then the induced subgraph $G[S]$ of $G$ by $S$ is one of the graphs listed in the first two rows of Figure \ref{fig:SC-nP}.
 It follows from the argument outlined above that $\CA_G$ can't be $K(\pi,1)$.
 Consequently, any node in $G$ has degree at most $3$.

 (2).
 Assume that $G$ has at least two cycles $C_1$ and $C_2$ of length at least three that share at least one edge.
-Contracting edges results in an induced subgraph $G[S] = G_1$.
+Contracting edges results in an induced subgraph $G[S] = G_1$, since any node in $G$ has degree at most $3$.
 It follows from Lemma \ref{lem:local} and Proposition \ref{prop:g1} that $\CA_G$ fails to be $K(\pi,1)$.
 So there is no pair of such cycles in $G$.

 (3).
 Now suppose $G$ admits at least two cycles of length at least $3$ which do not share an edge.
 Then contracting edges in $G$ to a minimum of $5$ nodes leads to an induced subgraph $G[S]$ identical to $G_5$ in Figure \ref{fig:SC-nP}.
 Once again we conclude that $\CA_G$ is not $K(\pi,1)$.
 So there is no pair of such cycles in $G$ either.
 So there can be at most one cycle in $G$.